-CONCLUSION AND NEXT STEPS
+5. CONCLUSION AND NEXT STEPS

-This Report outlines a draft Strategy for CHC's former landholdings that can enable the area to become a high-value rural industries precinct for the Dunedoo district.
+This Report outlines a Strategy for CHC's former landholdings that can enable the area to become a high-value rural industries precinct for the Dunedoo district.
 This recognises the opportunities afforded by the aggregation and management of the land by CHC since 2008, and the onward sale of the land to the private market between 2016-2017.

-The public exhibition of this draft Strategy will enable key stakeholders, and the general community, to provide feedback on the range of potential uses considered suitable for the site, and the matters that should be considered when planning for the future development and use of land within the Strategy Area.
+The public exhibition of a draft Strategy during August 2018 enabled key stakeholders, and the general community, to provide feedback on the range of potential uses considered suitable for the site, and the matters that should be considered when planning for the future development and use of land within the Strategy Area.
+This Strategy has been finalised based on feedback received during the exhibition period.